 - Open - the same as before, this checks out and downloads document

 - View - this will preview the document in the browser

 - Go To - this will show the selected document in a list view (search result), so the user can choose what action to take

 Using the Desktop Email Integration

 If you have the Desktop Email Integration selected in Settings, choosing the Email Link option will take you directly to a New Email form within your Outlook client.
 From there you can add the Recipients and additional message and send the Email.
-This integration will generally work with any system that uses MAPI, such as Outlook or Groupwise.

 The email message will look something like this: